PoliticaHub Reference Sheet

 - Q: Which country does the Prime Minister of Japan belong to?

 - A: The Prime Minister of Japan is a political office in Japan.
-The office's authority, responsibilities, and constraints are defined by Japan's constitutional and legal framework.

 - Q: Which institution does the Prime Minister of Japan belong to?